Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdint.md

 **Behavior**

-It sets the decimal places of `a` to 0.
+Sets the decimal places of `a` to zeroes.

 **Usage**